The history of Headway

-In 1985, Headway moved to new premises in Nottingham and Reg Talbott was appointed its first Director.
+In 1985, Headway moved to new premises in Nottingham.
 The Hillsborough disaster in 1989 spotlighted the chronic shortage of expertise and resources in the field of brain injury and was pivotal in bringing the issues to ministerial attention, following strong representation from Headway.

 The charity's status was greatly assisted in April 1991 when HRH Diana, Princess of Wales, consented to become Royal Patron, a position which she continued to occupy until 1996.